megasyst/lab/docs/2_subscription.rst

 =====================

 We divide subscription's activation process on 3 flows:
-  1. Click flow, also known as HE flow or WAP flow;
+  1. Click flow, also known as HE flow, 3G flow or WAP flow;
   2. PIN flow, also known as PIN-submit or WEB flow or App flow;
   3. SMS flow, also known as SMS MO flow, SMS MT flow , SMS flow or App flow;